 First, as I said, going back to San Diego was one of my main goals.
-Moreover, the Master in Communication at SDSU is ranked NR.1 for communication-only masters in the U.S. It is also in the Top 10 masters for communication in general in the United States.
+Moreover, the Master in Communication at SDSU is ranked nr.
+1 for communication-only masters in the U.S. It is also in the Top 10 masters for communication in general in the United States.
 The faculty includes prominent professors in the field of communication research.
 Additionally, the masters program only accepted a limited amount of people (30 – 40 master students), making sure to have small and personal classes, as well as close relationships with the faculty.

 How would you describe the connection between IBCoM and your work?

 My master builds on my IBCoM knowledge of communication, however the media aspect is not very prominent.
 I felt a lot more prepared for conducting research then the students who did their bachelor in the USA.
 I was well versed in methods, including quantitative and qualitative research methods.
 Many students had never heard of SPSS or engaged in data collection.
 Since we have to write a thesis, I was prepared for all the original research I have to conduct for this master degree.
-Interestingly, my bachelor in Europe prepared me more for the master in the USA, than would have the American bachelor.
+Interestingly, my bachelor in Europe prepared me more for the master in the USA, than the American bachelor would have.